 What to Wear in San Francisco in Winter (January – March)

-If you’re coming from those locations for a holiday trip, then you’ll probably laugh at us, but we’re OK with it.
+If you’re coming from midwest or east coast for a holiday trip, then you’ll probably laugh at us, but we’re OK with it.

-You’ll want to pack a rain jacket, umbrella, waterproof boots, and think in terms of layers.
-A scarf, a beanie, and gloves are also a good idea as you’ll likely be out all day sightseeing.
+You’ll want to pack layers.
+A tank top, long sleeve shirt or sweater, and a rain jacket over long pants are a solid start to your winter wardrobe for San Francisco.
+Plus a travel umbrella, waterproof boots, scarf, a beanie, and gloves are also a good idea as you’ll likely be out all day sightseeing.

 What to Wear in San Francisco in Spring (March-May)